allensarmiento/Snake/README.md

 # Snake
-Implementation of the game Snake the snake cannot collide with a wall, itself, or enemies.
+Implementation of the game Snake where the snake cannot collide with a wall, itself, or enemies.

 ## Language Used
 C++